Load and Moment

 A load is applied to the linear systems as the figure below shows.
 Sometimes moment loads are applied to, for example, slide guides.
 Load and moment are defined as follows.

 Basic Static Load Rating (compliant with ISO14728-2＊1) and Allowable Static Moment

-When excess load or impact load is applied to the linear system while it is stationary or moving slowly, a permanent deformation occurs on the rolling elements and the race way.
+When excess load or impact load is applied to the linear systems while it is stationary or moving slowly, a permanent deformation occurs on the rolling elements and the race way.
 If this deformation exceeds a certain limit, it causes vibration and noise during operation resulting in a non-smooth motion and a shorter life time.
-To prevent this permanent deformation and deterioration in motion accuracy, the basic static load rating (Co) is given as the allowable load for the linear system.
+To prevent this permanent deformation and deterioration in motion accuracy, the basic static load rating (Co) is given as the allowable load for the linear systems.
 This basic static load rating is defined as the static load that results in the maximum allowable stress at the center of the contact surface between the rolling elements and the race way.
 The sum of the permanent deformation of the rolling element and that of the race way is 0.0001 times the diameter of the rolling element.
-In the linear system, a moment load may be present in addition to the static load.
+In the linear systems, a moment load may be present in addition to the static load.
 The allowable static moments are defined by MP, MY, and MR as illustrated in the figure above.

 ＊1: This does not apply to some products.

 The basic static load rating and allowable static moment define the maximum static load in each direction, however, these maximum static loads are not necessarily applicable depending on the operating conditions, the mounting accuracy, and the required motion accuracy.
 Therefore, an allowable load with a safety factor must be obtained.
 The minimum static safety factor is listed in the table below.